Neutral theory of molecular evolution: Constructive neutral evolution

 CNE has also been put forwards as the null hypothesis for explaining complex structures, and thus adaptationist explanations for the emergence of complexity must be rigorously tested on a case-by-case basis against this null hypothesis prior to acceptance.
 Grounds for invoking CNE as a null include that it does not presume that changes offered an adaptive benefit to the host or that they were directionally selected for, while maintaining the importance of more rigorous demonstrations of adaptation when invoked so as to avoid the excessive flaws of adaptationism criticized by Gould and Lewontin.

 Empirical evidence for the neutral theory

-One of corollaries of the neutral theory is that the efficiency of positive selection is higher in population or species with higher effective population size.
+Predictions derived from the neutral theory are generally supported in studies of molecular evolution.
+One of corollaries of the neutral theory is that the efficiency of positive selection is higher in populations or species with higher effective population sizes.
 This relationship between the effective population size and selection efficiency was evidenced by genomic studies of species including chimpanzee and human and domesticated species.
+In small populations (e.g., a population bottleneck during a speciation event), slightly deleterious mutations should accumulate.
+Data from various species supports this prediction in that the ratio of nonsynonymous to synonymous nucleotide substitutions between species generally exceeds that within species.
+In addition, nucleotide and amino acid substitutions generally accumulate over time in a linear fashion, which is consistent with neutral theory.
+Arguments against the neutral theory cite evidence of widespread positive selection and selective sweeps in genomic data.
+Empirical support for the neutral theory may vary depending on the type of genomic data studied and the statistical tools used to detect positive selection.
+For example, Bayesian methods for the detection of selected codon sites and McDonald-Kreitman tests have been criticized for their rate of erroneous identification of positive selection.